voisinhugo/chants-militaires-web/README.md

 ## About

-A repertoire app for french military songs, done with React Native.
+A repertoire web app for french military songs, done with React (create-react-app).

-Releases for Android are available here.
+The web app is available [here](https://voisinhugo.github.io/chants-militaires-web/).

+There is also an Android app available [here](https://github.com/voisinhugo/ChantsMilitaires/releases).

 ## Run